 What is Charleston Wakefield Cabbage?

-Charleston Wakefield cabbage is a fast-growing variety which matures in as little as 70 days.
+Charleston Wakefield cabbage is a fast-growing variety that matures in as little as 70 days.
 After harvest, this variety of cabbage stores well.

 Growing Charleston Wakefield Heirloom Cabbage